Arker123/arker123.github.io/_projects/games/vtol.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/1iFXihe6e94?si=lVKXq4LGNwThDqdK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-We designed and built a Vertical Takeoff and Landing (VTOL) aircraft capable of seamlessly transitioning between hovering and forward flight.
-Our VTOL combines the agility of a drone with the efficiency of fixed-wing flight, making it ideal for various applications, including surveillance, delivery, and exploration.
-The design focuses on stability, energy efficiency, and adaptability for different mission profiles.
+We designed and built a Fixed-Wing Aircraft for long-distance and efficient flight.
+Unlike drones or VTOL systems, our fixed-wing aircraft is built for speed, endurance, and energy efficiency.
+This makes it perfect for tasks like surveillance, environmental monitoring, and long-distance deliveries.